stilljake/docker-munki/README.md

 Set up SSL for Nginx:
 -----
 1. Add some static content to nginx, such as a site_default file in /munki_repo/manifests/site_default.
 2. For the following example, you'll probably need to edit munki-ssl-repo.conf to use the correct hostname.  "munki.pem" may be named "munki.domain.com" depending on your network setup.
 Make appropriate changes.
+Nginx will not work if any of the certs paths are invalid!
 	Edit /etc/nginx/sites-enabled/munki-repo.conf to the contents of munki-repo-ssl.conf by using cat:
 	`cat munki-repo-ssl.conf | docker exec -i munki sh -c 'cat > /etc/nginx/sites-enabled/munki-repo.conf'`